swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

 }

 export interface MultiTargetPreparationSupport {
-  /** Whether the build server can prepare multiple targets in parallel. */
+  /** Whether the build server can prepare multiple targets in parallel.
-  supported: bool;
+   * If this value is not provided, it will be assumed to be `true`. */ supported?: bool;

   /** The number of targets to prepare in parallel.
    * If not provided, SourceKit-LSP will calculate an appropriate value based on the environment. */